yugabyte/yugabyte-db/docs/content/latest/secure/encryption-at-rest.md

 ---
+title: Enable encryption at rest in YugabyteDB clusters
-title: Encryption at rest
+headerTitle: Encryption at rest
 linkTitle: Encryption at rest
-description: Encryption at rest
+description: Enable encryption at rest in a YugabyteDB cluster with a user-generated key.
-headcontent: Enable encryption at rest with a user generated key
+headcontent: Enable encryption at rest with a user-generated key
 image: /images/section_icons/secure/prepare-nodes.png
 aliases:
   - /secure/encryption-at-rest